 Bottlenose Dolphin Appears Healthy Year After Injury

-They were quite playful with us, approaching our boat at speed, wishing to bow ride along with circling us when we shut down the boat to watch them.
-We immediately noticed that one has an obvious a large chunk missing from the bottom of the tail stalk.
-It was well healed and didn’t seem to effect its movement much thankfully.
+They were quite playful with us, approaching our boat at speed, wishing to bow ride and circle us when we shut down the boat to watch them.
+We immediately noticed that one has an obvious, large chunk missing from the bottom of the tail stalk.
+It was well healed and didn’t seem to affect its movement much thankfully.
 We enjoyed our sighting but made sure we took some images of the individual and the damaged area as we knew we hadn’t seen it before it that it could be important.

-Firstly, the damage looked to be from an impact and so the most probably cause would have been boat strike.
+Firstly, the damage looked to be from an impact and so the most probable cause would have been a boat strike.
 It’s important that the boating community understand the way to behave around these marine mammals.
-Although from the size, it would probably be unlikely from a smaller propellor.
+Although from the size, it would probably be unlikely from a small propellor.

-Secondly, we do see the Inner Hebrides pod on numerous occasions over the year along with our friends and colleagues around the coast.
-At the time we knew we had not seen this individual previously and had not been aware of others reporting it either.
-These dolphins are studied by researchers at the SAMs Institution in Oban and with the injury being easily distinguishable it could potentially lead to easily identifying the individual.
+Secondly, we do see the Inner Hebrides pod on numerous occasions throughout the year along with our friends and colleagues around the coast.
+At the time we knew we had not seen this individual before and had not been aware of others reporting it either.
+These dolphins are studied by researchers at the Scottish Association for Marine Science (SAMS) in Oban and with such an easily distinguishable injury, it could lead to easy identification of the individual.
 As such it forms the basis for a small and interesting case study for any historical or future re-sightings and monitoring pod movements.